sm8ps/shadowCalDAV/README.md

    For each calendar pair of internal and external calendar:
 2) Get sync token from file if possible.
 3) Load all new events from internal calendar as per sync token or all events.

    For each such event:
 4) Copy event to external calendar, replacing its summary by start/end date/time while keeping its UID.
-If an event with that UID already exists update it accordingly.
+If an event with that UID already exists update it appropriately.
 5) In case of deleted objects, load all events from external calendar and delete the superfluous ones.

    For each calendar pair:
 6) Store new sync token.